heliotech/simplemath/README.rst

 Contents
 --------

-1. `simplemath.py`
+1. `simplemath.py` (`src <src/simplemath.py>`_)

-The file `simplemath.py` contains 4 functions, `add`, `sub`, `mul`, `div`, which illustrate basic arithmetical operation, respectivey addition, subtraction, multiplication and division.
+The file `simplemath.py` contains 4 functions, `add`, `sub`, `mul`, `div`, which illustrate basic arithmetical operation, respectively addition, subtraction, multiplication and division.
 All the functions represent provided arguments with simple dots, which can be counted, by children, to check their understanding of an operation.
 The functions are designed for positive, integer arguments and results.
-Each function can be used in an interactive pyhon session, or `simple_examples.py` can be run to show all the functions in action.
+Each function can be used in an interactive python session, or `simple_examples.py` can be run to show all the functions in action.

 `sub`, `mul` and `div` functions use python fstrings, while `add` applies only simple concatenation.
 This approach shows better visual effect of the former solution.